The dynamics of generic Kuperberg flows: Shape of the minimal set

 We next state versions of Lemmas~\ref{lem-shape1-2} and \ref{lem-shape1-3} for $\fN_2$ whose proofs follow in the same way.

 \begin{lemma} $\fM \subset \fN_2 \subset \fN_1$. \end{lemma}

 \begin{lemma} For $\epsilon > 0$ sufficiently small, $U(\fN_2 , \e)$ retracts to $\fN_2$. \end{lemma}

-The description of the homotopy type of $\fN_2$ is analogous with the description of $\fN_1$ above, and again uses the labeling of the double propellers from Sections~\ref{sec-proplevels} and \ref{sec-doublepropellers}.
-However, in addition to the exceptional cycles in $\fN_2$ that arise from the intersections and self-intersections of the filled double propellers at level $2$, there is subtlety in the existence ``cycles of type (2)'' which occur for the spaces $\fN_k$ when $k \geq 2$, since in these cases the added propellers are no longer infinite.
+The description of the homology of $\fN_2$ is analogous to the description of $\fN_1$ above, and again uses the labeling of the double propellers from Sections~\ref{sec-proplevels} and \ref{sec-doublepropellers}.
+However, in addition to the exceptional cycles in $\fN_2$ that arise from the intersections and self-intersections of the filled double propellers at level $2$, there is an added subtlety in the existence cycles of type (2) at different levels, which occur for the spaces $\fN_k$ when $k \geq 2$, since in these cases the added propellers are no longer infinite.